 Tenerife’s El Teide is the highest mountain in Spain and one of the main reasons why people visit Tenerife.

 Fuerteventura on the other hand is even drier than Lanzarote, you’ll hardly spot any green on this island.
 It’s a hot spot for surfers and therefore offers a lot of hip cafés with vegan food.
 The downside of Fuerteventura is that there’s really no beautiful hotels.
 Yes, you’ll find a few large all inclusive resorts and some small bed and breakfast, but there’s no exciting boutique hotel or yoga stay.
 Most visitors flock to Fuerteventura in their camping vans or rent homes for a longer stay.
 Lanzarote is better equipped in the hotel department for sure!

 When compared to Lanzarote Fuerteventura is even more dry – and has one disadvantage: no nice hotels!

 We also filmed this short video for you in Lanzarote, so you get a better feeling of the landscapes and beauty of Lanzarote.

-You can now pin and save these Lanzarote tips on Pinterest by pinning the pictures below.
+You can simply pin and save these Lanzarote tips on Pinterest by pinning the pictures below.
 Help us spread the word if you enjoyed our photos & tips from Lanzarote – thank you!